Black Tie Coffee Recipe: What Is It and How to Make It?

 A large number of ingredients in a Black Tie allows for plenty of variations.
 This drink is more about flavour than technique, so you can mix things up in a way that suits your taste buds.

 One popular variation is to swap the cream topping with coconut milk.
 This introduces an added tropical touch that pairs well with the spices.
-(If you’re looking for a dairy-free option, check out this vegan Thai iced coffee recipe).

 Whether you’re using Thai tea mix or making your blend, you can experiment with adding more spices and flavours.
 Standard extras include vanilla and orange blossom water.